aneesh3397/German-plural-with-neural-nets/README.md

 Results on test examples generated from prototypes:

 -s :  7

 -n :  10

 -e :  11

 -e+umlaut :  12

 null :  9

 umlaut :  2

 -er+umlaut :  11

 No marking :  8

 Double marking :  0

 Results on randomly generated test examples:

 -s :  30

 -n :  2

 -e :  1

 -e+umlaut :  9

 null :  6

 umlaut :  0

 -er+umlaut :  3

 No marking :  46

 Double marking :  3

 We see that when trained on input2, there is a preference for marking novel forms with -s (30 inflections).
 This is attributed to the fact that in input2, the -s training examples are randomly generated.
 Since the net is being trained on a more general class now, ‘-s’ is preferred as the default inflection because the randomly generated novel tokens would be more similar to the ‘-s’ class than any other.
 With the correct training data, the model is able to learn the minority default.

+(Training and test data provided by Prof. Gaja Jarosz for Ling 692c)